davidroeca/web-app-orchestration-talk/talk/talk.rst

 ===============================

 .. note::
-    * While that environment is quite cool, and quite useful once set up, it's not the easiest to set up
-    * So here's my goal for today:
+    * Given that experience, among others, this is the philosophy I like to follow, and I'll show you what I mean by that
+    * In the world of DevOps, there is a popular buzzword called "Infrastructure as code"
+    * That idea is basically to write code to manage your production infrastructure, so all changes along with the current setup are stored in version control and more readily evaluated
-    * By the end of this talk, you'll be able to start thinking about ways of simplifying your development environment setup
+    * By the end of this talk, I hope you'll be able to start thinking about ways to apply this philosophy to your development environment setup as well
+    * Why is it useful?
-    * it should be easy to onboard someone
+    * This setup should help make it easier to onboard someone
+    * Instead of combing through a README (honestly, isn't that a funny name?
+A file that begs to be read), you can set it up with one or two commands.
-    * A simplified setup can lead to a more powerful development environment
+    * A two-command setup can actually lead to a more powerful development environment because you can change the grow out the overall setup without changing the developer workflow.
-    * DevOps "Infrastructure as code" comparison
-    * Core philosophy: whenever possible, move development setup to a config file
+    * And boiled down to one sentence, the idea is this: whenever possible, move your development setup to a config file
-    * This applies to a system dependency you've documented in a README (hopefully was there...)
-    * This also applies to application-specific logic (think routing paths and CORS), which I'll get to in a bit
-    * You might use different tools, but the approach should be able to remain similar
-    * This might seem daunting so let's break it down
+    * This might seem a bit daunting at first so let's break it down

 ----

-:id: story
+:id: hypothetical-beginning

 In the beginning...
 ===================

 .. note::
+    * So let's take a time machine back to when we're first starting a project
+    * We'll encounter a few issues and then I'll go through how you might resolve them
     * In the beginning... there was darkness
     * Ok, we're not going back that far, but we'll go back to the start of the project
     * Let's say I'm collaborating with my friend
-    * He's working on a web api, he picked NodeJS and Express, but this didn't really matter; he could have picked any HTTP framework in any language
+    * He's working on a web api, she picked NodeJS and Express, but this didn't really matter; she could have picked any HTTP framework in any language
     * I'm writing a web app
     * We want to modularize source code of each project and run them separately
     * I clone the source code
-    * Run through his README and install Node 8 and the necessary database requirements on my system
+    * Run through her README and install Node 8 and the necessary database requirements on my system
     * I feel ready to make my first API request